engrcollins/Code_Vault/README.md

-This is my second website.
-Though same as first website(just the application of bootstrap and jQuery).
-It contains simple webpages of games.
+This is the first website I build.
+It contains simple webpages of games learned from The Odin Project.